-Getting the logo right for your business or organization is not an easy task—but a most important one to say the least.
-A logo serves as the visual stimulation to kick-start your audience’s memory, leaving a greater and lengthier impact than words alone can do.
+Getting the logo right for your business or organization is not an easy task—but an important one to say the least.
+A logo works in tandem with your brand to kick-start your audience’s memory, leaving a greater and lengthier impact than words alone can do.
 It is the simplest and most direct way to state what you’re about—without a long-winded speech.

-To help evaluate the success of your business or organization’s logo, below is a list of seven key attributes inherent to great logo design.
+To help evaluate the success of your logo, below are seven key attributes inherent to great logo design.

 Does the logo have striking qualities that will leave a lasting impression?
 Is it memorable?
 It should also have as much visual impact when it’s reproduced in black and white as it does when printed or displayed in full color.